MatteoJoliveau/PlugFace/doc-sources/docs/plugin-quickstart.md

 import org.plugface.core.annotations.Plugin;
 import my.app.interfaces.Greeter;

-@Plugin("greeter") // we define that this is a plugin and it has the name "greeter" public class GreeterPlugin implements Greeter {
+@Plugin(name = "greeter") // we define that this is a plugin and it has the name "greeter" public class GreeterPlugin implements Greeter {

     @Override